-Individual prediction analysis: identifying the most important features of an individual input to explain a model prediction (Sundararajan, Taly, and Yan 2017; Chattopadhyay et al. 2019; Kapishnikov et al. 2019; Simonyan, Vedaldi, and Zisserman 2013; Selvaraju et al. 2017; Chattopadhay et al. 2018);
+• Individual prediction analysis: identifying the most important features of an individual input to explain a model prediction (Sundararajan, Taly, and Yan 2017; Chattopadhyay et al. 2019; Kapishnikov et al. 2019; Simonyan,

+Vedaldi, and Zisserman 2013; Selvaraju et al. 2017; Chattopadhay et al. 2018);

-- Training data slicing: identifying the most influential training samples that impact the model (Sagadeeva and Boehm 2021; Bhatt et al. 2021; Koh and Liang 2017); - Model abstraction: abstracting simplified and explainable models (e.g., SVMs and decision trees) to explain the deep learning models (Ribeiro, Singh, and Guestrin 2016; Frosst and Hinton 2017; Zhang et al. 2019).
+- Training data slicing: identifying the most influential training samples to impact the model (Sagadeeva and Boehm 2021; Bhatt et al. 2021; Koh and Liang 2017); - Model abstraction: abstracting a simplified model (e.g., SVMs and decision tree) to explain the deep learning model (Ribeiro, Singh, and Guestrin 2016; Frosst and Hinton 2017; Zhang et al. 2019).

-Despite those techniques are useful for explaining a trained model, few works are proposed to explain how the model predictions are formed during the training process.
-While some works focusing on the progressive training information (e.g., loss and accuracy) can be useful, they fail to abstract the underlying model evolving semantics.
+Despite those techniques are useful for explaining a trained model, few work are proposed to explain how the model predictions are formed during the training process.
+While the progressive training information can be useful, it is difficult to abstract the underlying model evolving semantics.
 The semantic questions can be (but not limited to): (1) how the (re)training process gradually improves the model robustness, and reshapes the classification boundary?
 (2) how the model gradually makes a trade-off to fit some samples while sacrificing the others?
 (3) how the model struggles to fit and learn the hard samples?

 In this work, we design a time-travelling visualization solution DeepVisualInsight (DVI), focusing on manifesting the spatio-temporal causality of the training progress of deep learning classifiers.
-DVI projects the learned input representation and their classification landscape into a visible low dimensional space, showing how model predictions are formed during training process, from both spatial and temporal perspectives.
+DVI projects the learned input representation and their classification landscape into a visible low dimensional space, showing how model predictions are formed during training stages, from both spatial and temporal perspective.
 Spatially, DVI visualizes (1) the layout of learned input representation and (2) the classification landscape describing the "territory" of each class.
-Temporally, DVI visualizes (1) how the classification landscape and the training input representation evolve over the training and (2) how the new sampled training inputs reshape the classification boundaries.
+Temporally, DVI visualizes (1) how the classification landscape and the training input representation evolve over the training epochs and (2) how the new sampled training inputs can reshape the classification boundary.
 The spatio-temporal information allows us to observe training anomalies (e.g. noisy dataset) and verify some specific training strategies (e.g. effectiveness of active learning sampling strategies).